Z-fighting: Mitigation

 Z-fighting can be reduced through the use of a higher resolution depth buffer, by z-buffering in some scenarios, or by simply moving the polygons further apart.
 Z-fighting which cannot be entirely eliminated in this manner is often resolved by the use of a stencil buffer, or by applying a post-transformation screen space z-buffer offset to one polygon which does not affect the projected shape on screen but does affect the z-buffer value to eliminate the overlap during pixel interpolation and comparison.
 Where z-fighting is caused by different transformation paths in hardware for the same geometry (for example in a multi-pass rendering scheme) it can sometimes be resolved by requesting that the hardware use invariant vertex transformation.

 Z-fighting that is caused by insufficient precision in the depth buffer can be resolved by simply reducing the visible distance in the world.
 This reduces the distance between the near and far planes and solves the precision issue.
-However, in certain virtual environments, such as a space simulator, or a flight simulator, this is not possible.
+However, in certain virtual environments where long-distance visibility is essential or where reduced visibility would be unbelievable, such as a space simulator or a flight simulator, this is not possible.
 Alternative techniques exist in these cases.
 One of these techniques is to "simulate" the distance of objects far from the user without actually changing their position.
 For example, if the maximum safe view distance (beyond which z-fighting occurs) is 10,000 units, and an object to be rendered is 15,000 units away, that object could instead be rendered at 10,000 units but it could be scaled down in proportion to the distance that it was moved.
 So, an object that has been scaled down by half will look like it is twice as far as it actually is.
 If this is done only for objects that are already close to, or at, the maximum view distance, and objects close to the user are rendered normally, this technique should not be noticeable.
 Another technique that is utilized to reduce or completely eliminate Z-fighting is switching to a logarithmic Z-buffer, reversing Z. This technique is seen in the game Grand Theft Auto V. Due to the way they are encoded, floating-point numbers have much more precision when closer to 0.
 Here, reversing Z leads to more precision when storing the depth of very distant objects, hence greatly reducing Z-fighting.